software-mansion/react-native-reanimated/README.md

 color(red, green, blue, alpha)
 ```

-Creates a color node in RGBA format.
-Where first three input nodes should have integer values in range 0-255 and corresponds to color components Red, Green and Blue respectively.
-Last input node should have value between 0 and 1 and represents alpha channel (value `1` means fully opaque and `0` completely transparent).
+Creates a color node in RGBA format, where the first three input nodes should have integer values in the range 0-255 and correspond to color components Red, Green and Blue respectively.
+Last input node should have a value between 0 and 1 and represents alpha channel (value `1` means fully opaque and `0` completely transparent).
 Alpha parameter can be ommited, then `1` (fully opaque) is used as a default.

 The returned node can be mapped to view properties that represents color (e.g. [`backgroundColor`](https://facebook.github.io/react-native/docs/view-style-props.html#backgroundcolor)).